rezmansouri/rezmansouri.github.io/_pages/about.md

 Research Interests
 ------
 I am primarily interested in applying data mining techniques on visionary data to solve real-world problems.
 This essentially involves the accomponied use of computer vision algorithms along with machine learning techniques, and especially deep neural networks.
-As another one of my interests, at the moment, I am focused on working with sequential data with temporal correlation, such as time series to derive more high-level findings.

 Contact Me
 ------